-Thanks to Chabot Space & Science Center for sponsoring our guide to family-friendly New Year’s Eve celebrations with kids in the East Bay because parents and little kids can’t always stay up until midnight!
+Here’s our guide to family-friendly New Year’s Eve celebrations with kids in the East Bay, because parents and little kids can’t always stay up until midnight!

-See ya 2020!
-Make plans to celebrate 2021 safely at home.
+See ya, 2021!
+Make plans to celebrate 2022 with your kiddos without staying up way past anyone’s bedtime.
 It’s time to celebrate the coming of a sparkling New Year!
-Yes, we’ll be ringing in 2021 in the comfort of our own homes, but that doesn’t mean we’ll have to miss out on all the fun.
-There are some terrific, local-but-virtual, kid-focused daytime celebrations for ringing in the New Year with children.
+This year there are many in-person kid-focused daytime celebrations happening for ringing in the New Year with children.
 Cheers!

 Supplies to keep on hand for a festive New Years Eve at home